kranzky/rndb/README.md

 # RnDB

 RnDB is a procedurally-generated fake database.
+Read the [blog post](https://blog.kranzky.com/the-case-of-the-fake-database-7bde487213a3) for details.

 ## Video Overview